openrocket/openrocket.github.io/_tutorials/sim_results.md

 For a complete run-down of all the ins and outs of motor selection, go check out the [Motor Selection tutorial](/tutorials/motor-selection).

+### Large Angle of Attack

+If you get a `Large angle of attack` warning, it's usually caused by either instability or low speed off the rod.
+In the case of instability, the rocket will tumble, resulting in a very low altitude.
+Normally you should notice a low stability margin (shown in the rocket figure display) before you even get to the sim results, but it's possible to forget, and then wonder what the heck is going on.

+Usually, if the rocket is unstable, you'll get a "tumble" warning in addition to the high angle of attack, and that'll be the giveaway.
+Here's an example:

+<div data-image-path="/img/tutorials/sim_results/unstable.png"
+    data-image-caption='Unstable Rocket'
+    data-image-width="55%"
+    data-image-shadow="true"></div>

+Sometimes you might get an angle of attack warning even on a rocket that is stable.
+That can happen if the rocket is very slow off the rod: before the rocket picks up speed it is very susceptible to any kind of wind gust.
+Check your speed off the rod; if it's much less than 50 f/s (or about 35 mph or 15 m/s) then that is a likely cause.
+You'll need a higher-thrust motor, a longer rod, or a lighter rocket.

-### When all else fails, check your simulation parameters
+### When all else fails, check your simulation settings

-The second likely culprit is **bad simulation parameters**.
 Let's go back to the same rocket, now it's showing only 426 ft apogee, and again there's a high-speed deployment warning:

 <div data-image-path="/img/tutorials/sim_results/second_bad_result.png"
     data-image-caption='Low Predicted Apogee, again'